AndrukhivAndriy/DevOps-BaseCamp/Task9.md

 **Step4**.
 Create Jenkinsfile for every branch.

-Let's see to pipeline for **main** branch.
+Let's go to Jenkinsfile in **main** branch.
 Code you can find by the link: https://github.com/AndrukhivAndriy/for_jenkins/blob/main/Jenkinsfile

 On the stage (Test code) we try to find word "MAIN" in file index.html.
 Test is FAILED when there are no word "MAIN" in index.html